-> First full day!
-This morning Matt and I hit up a local Starbucks for a quick and affordable breakfast before making our way to Voodoo Donuts for the real treat.
+First full day!
+This morning Matt and I hit up a local Starbucks for a quick breakfast before making our way to Voodoo Donuts for the real treat.
 You can’t leave Portland without visiting Voodoo.
 Luckily for us, there was no line when we arrived, but this place can get packed!
 They’re known for their speciality donuts, so do yourself a favor and stray away from the glazed.
 I ordered a Oreo, fudge, cream-filled chocolate donut and WOW.
-Talk about a sugar high.
+Talk about a sugar rush.

 After Voodoo, Matt and I explored the local area, checking out a craft fair and the tree-lined streets before making our way into the Pearl District.
 Located on West Burnside Street, you’ll find the famous Powell’s Books!
 This place doesn’t open until noon, so we did some thrifting this morning, and made our way to the shop right at noon.
 To our suprise, there was already a giant line, so get there early!
 Powell’s is the largest independent-owned bookstore in the WORLD!
 It has nine, different colored rooms, and over 3,500 sections.
 You can truly find a book for everyone in here.

 We spent awhile browsing the famous stacks before making our way back to our hotel.
 At 1 pm, my Uncle Jim and Aunt Alina picked Matt and I up and brought us east out of the city to Multnomah Falls.
-The perfect PNW afternoon.

 Located about 20-30 minutes east of the city is the Multnomah Falls/Columbia River region.
 Multnomah Falls is famous for being the most visited natural recreation site in the PNW!
 And I get why.
 There are two waterfalls here, connecting and running over rocks into a natural pool below.
 Between the upper and lower falls is a pedestrian bridge that tourists can hike up to and walk across.
 We weren’t able to walk there this time due to COVID-19 and social distancing concerns, but I remember doing this as a kid when we visited my family.
 You’ll feel all the mist in your face!
 At the base of the falls is the Multnomah Falls Lodge, a great spot to grab lunch, enjoy the views, and hit the restroom.